-When you hear the word vacuum, you probably think of that annoyingly loud machine we use to clean our houses, a.k.a the vacuum cleaner (you might even think of the little robot that automatically cleans your house for you).
-But in the world of science, a vacuum refers to a space that is devoid of matter.
+When you hear the word vacuum, you probably think of that annoyingly loud machine we use to clean our houses, a.k.a the vacuum cleaner (or maybe even the little robot that automatically cleans your house for you).
+But in the world of science, a vacuum refers to a space that has no matter.

 In reality, however, it's impossible to create a perfect vacuum.
 Instead, scientists can approximate a vacuum by removing as much air as possible from a container, thereby creating a huge difference between the air pressure inside the container and the atmospheric pressure outside the container.
 Like in a vacuum cleaner, this difference in pressure creates a situation where air molecules try to rush into the vacuum to fill the empty space.
 This creates the "sucking" force we associate with vacuum cleaners, straws, and more!